2011 grant recipients

 Mental Health American Legal Services

-To support the provision of pro bono legal services to people with mental illness in a timely and understanding manner, ensuring them the best opportunity to achieve positive resolutions to their legal problems.
+To ensure that people with mental illness receive legal assistance in a timely and understanding manner thereby ensuring them the best opportunity to achieve positive resolutions to their legal problems.

 Neighborhood Legal Services Association

 To support the cost of creating a pro se portal on NLSA's website and organizing "Pennsylvania I-CAN" tax sessions in NLSA's Pittsburgh office.